 Wealth Management Corporation Investing

 Wealth Management Corporation works with each of its clients to develop a personalized asset allocation program and create a portfolio customized to a client's investment objectives.
 To do this, the firm begins the process with a meeting to discuss a client's financial circumstances, investment goals and objectives, other assets and liabilities and any other relevant information.

 Based off of that information, the firm devises a targeted strategic allocation of assets by class.
 On the whole, the firm says that its investment strategy is to reduce risk through global diversification.
 The firm's primary investment vehicles are mutual funds and ETFs, but it may also use stocks, bonds, equity options, futures and sub-accounts.
 While the firm says it can manage your account "in a tax aware manner," it does not offer tax advice or tax management strategies.

-Once in place, Wealth Management Corporation monitors its clients accounts and makes trades as necessary.
+Once a plan is in place, Wealth Management Corporation monitors its clients' accounts and makes trades as necessary.
 The firm provides quarterly account reviews, which it conducts in person, over the phone or through a written inquiry.

 CTM Financial, LLC is a fee-only firm with just two advisors.
 Both advisors are certified public accountants (CPAs), and one of them is working toward becoming a certified financial planner (CFP).